-Jamie McLeod-Skinner is the Democratic nominee for Oregon's 5th Congressional District.
+Jamie McLeod-Skinner is running to be the Democratic nominee for Oregon's 5th Congressional District.
 Jamie is a small business owner and emergency response coordinator.
-To hold and expand our majority in November, it is critical that we elect Jamie and keep this seat.
+To win back the majority in November, it is critical that we elect Jamie and flip this seat.

 Rep. Angie Craig MN-02

 Rep. Angie Craig made history in 2018 as the first openly LGBTQ Member ever elected to Congress from Minnesota and the first openly LGBTQ Mom ever elected to Congress.
 Last year, Angie also became the first openly LGBTQ Grandma in Congress too!
 She won a tight re-election race in 2020 and is certain to face an equally down to the wire fight in 2022.

 Rep. Becca Balint represents Vermont’s At-Large Congressional District in Congress and was first elected in November 2022.
 She previously as Vermont’s state Senate President and as the Senate Majority Leader.
 Balint is the first woman elected to federal office from Vermont and the first openly LGBTQ Member of Congress elected from Vermont.